palewire/first-visual-story/readthedocs/index.rst

     * Data downloads from the `California Civic Data Coalition <https://calaccess.californiacivicdata.org/downloads/latest/>`_

 Lucky for us, Yeogurt is pre-configured to flatten our dynamic site.
 And GitHub has a hosting service for publishing static pages.
-Here's all it takes.

 Next, open the ``package.json`` file at the root of the project.
 Scroll to the bottom.
 In the ``config`` section edit it to instruct Gulp to flatten files to the ``docs`` directory.